Legal Services Corporation: Trump era

 In addition, 209 members of the House of Representatives signed a bipartisan letter in support of funding for LSC, the largest number in history, and 46 bipartisan Senators signed a similar letter in support of funding for LSC.
 Ultimately, Trump signed into law increases in LSC funding during his tenure.
 Throughout Trump's presidency, Congress increased LSC's funding such that it eventually reached $490 million in Fiscal Year 2020, aided partly by a $50 million emergency supplement from the CARES Act.
 In the Consolidated Appropriations Act, 2021, Congress appropriated $465 million in Fiscal Year 2021 for LSC; this amount was an increase of $25 million over LSC's baseline appropriation (without the CARES Act supplement) of $440 million in the prior fiscal year.

 Biden era

 In 2021, President Joe Biden proposed a $600 million budget appropriation for LSC.

 In March 2022, Congress passed an FY2022 appropriations bill in which they allocated $489 million to LSC.

 Later in 2022, LSC asked for $1.26 billion for Fiscal Year 2023 and Biden proposed $700 million.
 Ultimately, for FY2023, Congress passed an FY2023 approprations bill in which they allocated $560 million to LSC, the highest ever real dollar amount appropriated to LSC.

 Second Trump era

-In Trump's second term, the administration's FY2026 proposed budget would eliminate funding for LSC.
+In Trump's second term, the administration's FY2026 proposed budget again proposed eliminating funding for LSC.
+In January of 2026, LSC's funding was renewed for FY2026 with a 3.6% cut from its 2025 funding level.